manaakiwhenua/nzsluc/README.md

 ---

 <!-- Normative -->
-# The New Zealand Standard Land Use Classification Systems
+# The New Zealand Standard Land Use Classification System

 Lorem ipsum
 <!-- All spatial data/metadata will adhere to OGC/ISO standards -->